 The same can be achieved using the Run button above:

 Running tests from different classes is not allowed, no matter if it is within the same database or SQL Server instance or not.
-In case at least one test from another class is selected, the add-in throws a message that multiple tests can be executed only if they belong to the same class:
+In the case where at least one test from another class is selected, the add-in displays a message that multiple tests can be executed only if they belong to the same class:

 Similar to running one or more tests within a single class, each node in the Unit Test explorer tab has its own Run command.
 Initiating the Run command on the particular node will execute all underlying tests:

-Execution results can be exported to an XML document, SQL script, or even in a database using the Export button from the context menu, under the Results section:
+Execution results can be exported to an XML document, SQL script, or even in a database.

 Above the summary, the appropriate messages will be shown for unit tests that failed.
-These are the messages that a developer will specify in the unit test itself, to be shown in case a unit test fails.
-We won’t go into details of reviewing a specific unit test in this video, though.
+These are the messages that a developer will specify in the unit test itself, to be shown in the case test fails.

 As soon as unit tests are executed at least once, each test will have the appropriate icon, so the user can easily verify if it failed or passed: